Tibet Travel Information

 • Travel Insurance

 Travel insurance is essential if you are going to travel in the Himalayas in order to protect your financial security and compensate for your lost property as well as life security.
-We request you to bring your travel insurance with you.
-Travel insurance should cover the helicopter evacuation to be required and in case of any emergency, we talk with ...
+We request that you bring your travel insurance with you.
+Travel insurance should cover the helicopter evacuation to be required, and in case of any emergency, we talk with ...

 Read more